 St John the Baptist

 This richly carved screen, very much in the traditional style, runs across the nave and north aisle.
 The nave section is dedicated to Mary Olivia Jenkins (d.
-1906), identified by the guide (Instow, undated) as the wife of the Revd W. T. L. Jenkins, Rector.
-The north portion was added later and commemorates Chamberlain Henry Hinchcliff (died 1891) and his wife Matilda (died 1911) and was the gift of their daughters.
-Plans for the screen by E. Sedding exist at DHC (1626B/P/35-41), as well as a faculty for the north section dated 1911 (PWDRO 2423/4).
+1906), identified by the guide (Instow, undated) as the wife of the Revd W. T. L. Jenkins, Rector, and was installed in 1911 (North Devon Gazette, 1912).
+The north portion was added in 1912 and commemorates Chamberlain Henry Hinchcliff (died 1891) and his wife Matilda (died 1911) and was the gift of their daughters.
+Plans for the screen by E. Sedding exist (DHC 1626B/P/35-41), as well as a faculty for the north section (PWDRO 2423/4).
 The plans show several different versions of the screen before one was agreed.

 Choir Stalls – Newspaper article (Western Morning News, 1914) Sedding & Wheatly architects; 1914